COGS18/COGS18.github.io/_build/materials/01-Tools.md

 ## The Anaconda Ecosystem

-- Anaconda itself is a distribution, that is, a copy of the Python standard library, included a curated collection of external packages.
+- Anaconda itself is a distribution - that is, a copy of the Python standard library, included a curated collection of external packages.
 - Conda is a package manager, allowing you to download, install, and manage other packages.

 <center><img src="img/jupyter.png" width="300px"></center>